lenisrl/Pomodoro/README.md

 - Open the file `index.html` in your web browser.

-- The default working time is 25 minutes, but you can adjust it using the slider.
+- The default working time is 25 minutes, but you can adjust it using the field.

-- The default pause time is 5 minutes, also adjustable via the slider.
+- The default pause time is 5 minutes, also adjustable via the field.

 - Click the "Start" button to begin timing.